natashamcintyre/echo-process-review/README.md

 ruby echo.rb | Say something:
 exit | Goodbye

+## Reflection
-Hit a bit of a block with testing when there is command line input involved.
+Hit a bit of a block with testing when there is command line input involved. :thinking_face: This means I diverted from an automated TDD process.
+I could have "test driven" each method I have used, but then I would be testing implementation and my test suite would be tightly coupled to my code, so I decided not to do this and instead to test via the command line.

+Next steps include edge cases - eg user does not type anything, only presses enter.
+User types "" or ''.

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->